Some of the links on this site are affiliate links.

-Especially for those who are younger, these lower dividend yield ‘combo' stocks are really attractive, because they can pay you passive income while still growing in the long game!
+Especially for younger investors, these lower dividend yield ‘combo' stocks are really attractive, because they can pay you passive income now while still growing in the long game.

-While you're trading off around half of the total dividend yield (2-3% yield instead of 4-5%), your total investment still grows with the power of Compound Interest.
+While you're usually trading off the higher dividend yields of pure dividend stocks, your total investment still grows with the power of Compound Interest.
 A killer combo!

 Dividend Stocks vs High Yield Index Funds

-When it comes to actually investing into dividend stocks, you have a couple different strategies you could take.
+When it comes to dividend investing, there's a couple different strategies you could take.

 One involves simply choosing and buying the individual stocks that are appealing to you, and diversifying your investment as you see fit.

-This gives you full control over your assets, requires some thorough market analysis on your part, and is a more active approach for those who aren't new to the game.
+This gives you full control over your assets, though it requires thorough market analysis on your part, and is a more active approach for those who aren't new to the game.